wbstkr/Pyoro/README.md

 This is my attempt at recreating Pyoro, a game that originated from the WarioWare series.

-My gameplay logic will be largely based off of the findings found on Squid's blog[^1].
+My gameplay logic will be largely based off of the findings found on [Squid's blog](https://n64squid.com/homebrew/roms/pyoro-64/).

 ## Gameplay Logic